sensu/sensu-docs/content/sensu-go/5.3/guides/install-check-executables-with-assets.md

 - [Next steps](#next-steps)

 Assets are shareable, reusable packages that make it easy to deploy Sensu plugins.
-You can use assets to provide the plugins, libraries, and runtimes you need to power your monitoring workflows.
+You can use assets to provide the plugins, libraries, and runtimes you need to automate your monitoring workflows.
 See the [asset reference](../../reference/assets) for more information about assets.

 ### 1. Download an asset definition from Bonsai